ProcessMaker/processmaker/ProcessMaker/OpenAI/Prompts/pmql_code_generator.md

 Spaces are allowed between operators.
 Example: data.last_name = "Due"

-Description ‘Equal to’, Syntax '=', Example 'data.last_name = "Due"'
+Description 'Equal to', Syntax '=', Example 'data.last_name = "Due"'

-Description ‘Not equal to’, Syntax '!=', Example 'data.last_name != "Due"'
+Description 'Not equal to', Syntax '!=', Example 'data.last_name != "Due"'

-Description ‘Less than’, Syntax '<', Example 'data.score < 10'
+Description 'Less than', Syntax '<', Example 'data.score < 10'

-Description ‘Greater than’, Syntax '>', Example 'data.score > 10'
+Description 'Greater than', Syntax '>', Example 'data.score > 10'

-Description ‘Less than or equal to’, Syntax '<=', Example 'data.score <= 10'
+Description 'Less than or equal to', Syntax '<=', Example 'data.score <= 10'

-Description ‘Greater than or equal to’, Syntax '>=', Example 'data.score >= 10'
+Description 'Greater than or equal to', Syntax '>=', Example 'data.score >= 10'

-Description ‘Search multiple required properties (logical operator)’, Syntax 'AND', Example 'data.last_name = "Due" AND data.score > 2'
+Description 'Search multiple required properties (logical operator)', Syntax 'AND', Example 'data.last_name = "Due" AND data.score > 2'

-Description ‘Search for any of multiple properties (logical operator)’, Syntax 'OR', Example 'data.last_name = "Due" OR data.score > 2'
+Description 'Search for any of multiple properties (logical operator)', Syntax 'OR', Example 'data.last_name = "Due" OR data.score > 2'

-Description ‘Group multiple logical operators using parentheses’, Syntax '()', Example '(data.job_title = "product manager" OR data.job_title = "project manager") AND data.experience > 5'
+Description 'Group multiple logical operators using parentheses', Syntax '()', Example '(data.job_title = "product manager" OR data.job_title = "project manager") AND data.experience > 5'

 You can use the LIKE operator as pattern matching.
-Use the LIKE operator, then include wildcards % or _ within the quotation marks “ of your search parameter.
-Example ‘data.last_name LIKE "D%"' will return all records with last name starting with D. Example 'data.last_name LIKE "D__" will return all records with exactly 3 characters starting with D’
+Use the LIKE operator, then include wildcards % or _ within the quotation marks " of your search parameter.
+Example 'data.last_name LIKE "D%"' will return all records with last name starting with D. Example 'data.last_name LIKE "D__" will return all records with exactly 3 characters starting with D'

 ##